Lack of Informed Consent? Call Graves McLain Now for a Free Consultation.

-- You must be fully advised on your course of treatment.
+You must be fully advised on your course of treatment.
 All risks and rewards related to your treatment should be disclosed by your doctor.

-- You must give permission, be it oral or written, for your doctor to execute any treatment.
+You must give permission, be it oral or written, for your doctor to execute any treatment.

 You need to be told about and understand many things before treatment begins, including:

-- The name of the doctor performing the procedure and his qualifications
+The name of the doctor performing the procedure and his qualifications

-- Your medical condition
+Your medical condition

-- The purpose of the procedure
+The purpose of the procedure

-- The risks involved
+The risks involved

-- Any alternative treatments or procedures and risks involved
+Any alternative treatments or procedures and risks involved

-The chances of the procedures success
+The chances of the success of the procedure

-- The expected recovery time
+The expected recovery times